The Pseudopower Dichotomy: Applications of the Pseudopower Dichotomy

 In this section, we put together pieces from our preceding work to obtain theorems in {\sf ZFC} based on the Pseudopower Dichotomy.
-Our first result echoes Theorem~\ref{371}, as it speaks about $\PP_\theta(\mu)$.
+Our first result echoes Theorem~\ref{371}, as tells us that $\PP_\theta(\mu)$ can be computed from pseudopowers that involve the cofinality of $\mu$ in two different ways.